neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

-`object` - an object with the following parameters:
+`object` - an object with the following properties:

-- `invocations: Invocation[]` - array of invocation object with the following parameters:
+- `invocations: Invocation[]` - array of invocation object with the following properties:
   - `scriptHash: string` - script hash of the smart contract to invoke
   - `operation: string` - operation on the smart contract to call
   - `args?: Argument[]` - any input arguments for the operation